optittm/survey-back-api/README.md

 Request Body
 - commentcookie: A JSON object containing the comment details, including the feature URL, comment text, and th rating.
-    -cookie : user_id, The ID of the user who posted the comment.
+- cookie : user_id, The ID of the user who posted the comment.
-    -cookie : timestamp, The timestamp of when the comment was posted.
+- cookie : timestamp, The timestamp of when the comment was posted.

 Response
 status code: 201 - Created